 Have a wish?
 Light a candle.
 Also known as the Jaro Cathedral, was the first one to be built in the Panay Island.
 The belief is you light a coloured candle as per your wish and it will come true.
 Remember red candle is for good luck, pink for love, green for hope and blue for career!
 I saw a few people buy a bunch of all colours.
 How greedy can people get!
 Ha Ha Ha. 😀

 I felt that the design was quite unique in that, the belfry was detached from the main church building and located across the street.
 Later I was told that it was not by design.
 There was another Church next to the bell tower that collapsed during an earthquake.
 This cathedral has been graced by Pope John Paul II, during his visit to the Philippines in 1981 and canonized the image of Mary.

-If you think you have “done” Philippines, then here’s another place to go.
+If you think you have “done” Philippines, then here’s list of beautiful islands in the Philippines to explore.
 Let us hear your experience!

 If you want to travel places with us, I suggest you to join us on my Facebook travel page.